Mirror glaze cakes have taken the internet by storm, and I decided it was about time that I try making one!!

 This glaze easily covered two, six-inch, buttercream cakes.
 However, the cakes must be fully frozen (1+ hour in the freezer).

 While this mirror glaze is galaxy themed, you can really create so many different looks with different colors.
 It is very important that you use gel food coloring to color this glaze, as oppose to liquid food coloring.

 Stir occasionally, until the mixture begins to bubble.
 At this point, pour in the bloomed gelatin, and stir until fully dissolved.
 Melt the white chocolate chips in microwave by heating and stirring in 30 second intervals.

-Once the white chocolate is fully melted, pour the chocolate into the warm gelatin mixture.
-Carefully whisk mixture until fully combined.
+To make this glaze into a galaxy mirror glaze, divide the glaze evenly between five bowls.
+Leave one uncolored, and color the other bowls black, purple, blue, and pink.
 Once the glazes have cooled slightly, pour half of the black into the large bowl.
 Then pour about 2/3 of the purple, blue, and pink glazes on top of the black, in a swirling motion.
 Drizzle some small drops of the white glaze on top of the colors.

-I placed a 4-inch cake pan underneath my cake, then slowly poured the glaze on the cake.
-I began pouring the glaze over the edges, then worked my way into the center.
-Once I had fully covered the cake, I sprinkle a line of edible glitter over the top.
-I let it continue to drip for about 10 minutes, then placed the cake in the fridge.
+Begin pouring the onto the center of the cake, then slowly work your way out to the edges.
+Once the cake is fully covered, sprinkle a line of edible glitter over the top.
+Let the glaze continue to drip for about 10 minutes, then placed the cake in the fridge.